seoupark1/Stochastic-Control/README.md

   </a>
 </p>

-The LQR's commanded control exceeded the 20 [Nm] torque limit during the initial steps, while the RTI-NMPC's commanded control remained within the torque limit.
+The LQR's commanded control exceeded the 20 [Nm] torque limit during the initial phase, while the RTI-NMPC's commanded control stayed inside the torque limit.
 The control limit violation rates over the full simulation were 3.3667% and 0%, respectively.

 #### 4) Full Control Input